Dexus Finance Pty Limited: Appendix 3Y - Change of Directors' Interest Notice

 About Dexus

-Dexus is one of Australia's leading real estate groups, managing a high-quality Australian property portfolio valued at $36.5 billion.
+Dexus (ASX: DXS) is one of Australia's leading fully integrated real estate groups, managing a high-quality Australian property portfolio valued at $42.5 billion.
 We believe that the strength and quality of our relationships will always be central to our success and are deeply committed to working with our customers to provide spaces that engage and inspire.
-We invest only in Australia, and directly own $15.5 billion of office, industrial and healthcare properties.
-We manage a further $21.0 billion of office, retail, industrial and healthcare properties for third party clients.
-The group's $11.5 billion development pipeline provides the opportunity to grow both portfolios and enhance future returns.
-Dexus is a Top 50 entity by market capitalisation listed on the Australian Securities Exchange (trading code: DXS) and is supported by more than 29,000 investors from 24 countries.
-With 36 years of expertise in property investment, development and asset management, we have a proven track record in capital and risk management, providing service excellence to tenants and delivering superior risk-adjusted returns for investors. www.dexus.com
+We invest only in Australia, and directly own $17.5 billion of office, industrial and healthcare properties, and investments.
+We manage a further $25.0 billion of office, retail, industrial and healthcare properties for third party clients.
+The group's $14.6 billion development pipeline provides the opportunity to grow both portfolios and enhance future returns.
+Sustainability is integrated across our business, and our sustainability approach is the lens we use to manage emerging ESG risks and opportunities for all our stakeholders.
+Dexus is a Top 50 entity by market capitalisation listed on the Australian Securities Exchange and is supported by more than 30,000 investors from 23 countries.
+With over 35 years of expertise in property investment, funds management, asset management and development, we have a proven track record in capital and risk management and delivering superior risk-adjusted returns for investors. www.dexus.com

 Dexus Funds Management Ltd ABN 24 060 920 783, AFSL 238163, as Responsible Entity for Dexus (ASX: DXS)